What Is Blocking and Diverting and Why Do Abusers Use It?

 Diverting in this way allows the abuser to build on their past attempts to control you.
 The abuser may say, “See?
 You’re always confused!” or another statement that “proves” their evaluation of you is correct.

-When my husband switches topics, he reveals that he doesn’t see me as a rational person who would notice that the conversation no longer makes sense (and sometimes, I don’t).
-Or, as Patricia Evans says, he refuses to act like a rational person.
+When my husband switches topics to divert or block the conversation, he reveals that he doesn’t see me as a rational person who would notice that the conversation no longer makes sense.
+Or, as author Patricia Evans says, he refuses to act like a rational person.
 You can’t tell him that though!

 I’d say this was more like deprivation or withholding, but as soon as I turn to walk away, he answers me or asks a question about what I said.
 His behavior is irrational.